CRiva/samanage_gem/samanage/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/samanage.
+Bug reports and pull requests are welcome on Bitbucket at https://bitbucket.org/westmont/samanage_gem/src.

 ## License